top of page

 Performance | Direction | Facilitation | Writing

-My body is a loaded symbol.
+My body is a charged symbol.

 I avoid being captured like a thief in the night.

-This is how I Dala
+This is how I Dala.

 This is the work I must do.